Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Conclusions

 By virtue of the assumption that the equation hold for integer \( m \), the first plus third terms can be substituted by \( E_n^m\) so that:

 We now set \( n=m+1 \) and note that the term in parenthesis is again by the same assumption equal to \( E_{m+1}^m \), such that we obtain:

 But this equation is the general, rank-one update on the (\( m+1\))-th EEP, which has been proven in Sec.~\ref{sec:eep_faulty}.
 Eq.~(\ref{eq:recursive_EEPs}) in the main text is the application of this equation when \( m+1=N \) but it has been claimed to be valid for all \( n \).
-As has also been emphasized in the text, we can now re-arrange the ordering of the antennas and ensure that the last, \(N\)-th element is one that has not been placed last in any previous ordering.
-Since the induction assumption is valid for any \( n\in\{1,\hdots,N\}\), the above procedure can be repeated without further assumptions, where now the \( \Gamma^k_{m+1},\ k\in\{1,\hdots,N\}\) are different factors.
+As has been emphasized in the text, {we can now place another element as the \(N\)-th one and,} since the induction assumption is valid for any \( n\in \) \([1, N]\), the above procedure can be repeated without further assumptions, where the \( \Gamma^k_{m+1},\ k\in \) \( [1, N]\) are now different factors.
 Hence the proof is complete. }